daid/ezflashjr/doc/Protocol.md

 - `$02` Unknown.
 Used during `stage1`, but SRAM is not accessed afterwards.
 - `$03` Maps SRAM into SRAM area.
 Contains multiple pages controlled by $4000, but more pages are available.
 See: [SRAM](#sram) for more details
 - `$04` Maps the FW Version to SRAM area. `$A000` contains version
+- `$05` Related to the firmware update.
+Firmware update data is stored in SD to RAM area, exact process unknown.
 - `$06` Maps RTC registers to SRAM area.
 See [RTC](#rtc)

 ## ROM loading related